cs-open-project/projectsfound/linux/cncf/README.md

 #### Security & Compliance

+- **[Confidential Containers](https://confidentialcontainers.org/)** — Confidential Containers is an open source community working to enable cloud native  confidential computing by leveraging Trusted Execution Environments to protect  containers and data.
 - **[Keycloak](https://www.keycloak.org/)** — Keycloak is an open-source identity and access management solution for modern applications and services,  built on top of industry security standard protocols.
 - **[Kubescape](https://kubescape.io/)** — Kubescape is an open source security and compliance platform that scans clusters, Kubernetes manifest files (YAML files, and Helm charts), code repositories, container registries and images.
 It detects misconfigurations according to frameworks such as the NSA-CISA,  MITRE ATT&CK® and CIS, as well as software vulnerabilities, and calculates risk scores.
 - **[Notary Project](https://notaryproject.dev/)**